victorromeo/victorromeo.github.io/_posts/2019-11-15-Unit-Testing.md

 ## Who writes Unit Tests

 Typically a standard developer is responsible for the creation and maintenance of unit tests.
+Sometimes teams will have a team who are responsible for the creation of Unit Tests within a development team.
+Tead Leaders may create high level unit tests to help guide the team to understand high level concepts.

-Sometimes however support technicians will write Unit Tests to validate error detection and resolution found within code.
+Sometimes however support technicians will write Unit Tests to validate reported errors and their resolution.

-Test Driven Development (TDD) typically uses Unit Testing to construct the Unit Tests before the functionality is created or modified.
+Test Driven Development (TDD) typically uses Unit Testing to construct the Unit Tests before the code base functionality is created or modified.
 Using this technique, a developer will take the minimal path to ensure that the test case passes, and thereby avoid over engineering the code base.

 ## Vocabulary